-Forest Heath and St Edmundsbury are separate councils, with their own individual budgets and requirements.
-However both councils' response to the challenges and opportunities they have in common are based on six key themes.
-These themes were developed for the 2014-16 MTFS period, and will continue into 2016-2020, as they represent an appropriate response to the ongoing financial situation:
+West Suffolk Council's response to the financial challenges and opportunities are based on six key themes.
+These themes were developed for the previous MTFS and will continue from 1 April 2019, as they represent an appropriate response to the ongoing financial situation:

-- Aligning resources to both councils' new strategic plan and essential services; - Continuation of the shared service agenda and transformation of service delivery; - 3.
+- 1. Aligning resources to West Suffolk's strategic framework and essential services: - 2.
+Continuation of the shared service agenda and transformation of service delivery; - 3.
 Behaving more commercially; - 4.
 Considering new funding models (e.g. acting as an investor); - 5.
 Encouraging the use of digital forms for customer access; and - 6.
 Taking advantage of new forms of local government finance (e.g. business rate retention).